root-project/root/interpreter/llvm/src/docs/CommandGuide/llvm-cov.rst

  Display the version of llvm-cov.

+.. option:: -x, --hash-filenames

+ Use md5 hash of file name when naming the coverage output files.
+The source file name will be suffixed by ``##`` followed by MD5 hash calculated for it.

 EXIT STATUS
 ^^^^^^^^^^^

 :program:`llvm-cov gcov` returns 1 if it cannot read input files.
 Otherwise, it exits with zero.

 .. program:: llvm-cov show